trekeptor/zkverify/README.md

 - Once that is done, congratulations!!!
 You have successfully set up your wallet!!

 # Get $ACME zkVerify testnet tokens
-- To get testnet $ACME token:Go to zkVerify Test Token Faucet.
+- To get testnet $ACME token: Go to zkVerify Test Token Faucet https://www.zkay.io/faucet
 - Connect your wallet and click on "Claim Token", you should be able to receive $ACME.

 # Proof Submission Tutorial